 CULTURACultivating understanding and research through adaptivity

 Pintail was invited to join the CULTURA proposal team by the coordinator in TCD, and supported them in the formulation of an excellent ICT-meets-digital-humanities proposal and throughout the negotiation process.
-Since the kick-off we have focused on internal evaluation, reporting and administration and intellectual property management.
+During the project, we focused on internal evaluation, reporting and administration and intellectual property management.
 Cultura ended in spring 2014, receiving a rating of ‘excellent’ at the final review.

 RUBICONRobotics UBIquitous COgnitive Network

 RUBICON (2011 – 2014), coordinated by Prof. Gregory O’Hare of UCD, created a self-learning robotic ecology, which was was applied to Ambient Assisted Living (AAL) and hospital transport scenarios.
-Pintail was involved in all parts of the proposal process for the project, and were active partners in the project, offering management support, dissemination, evaluation and exploitation planning.
+Pintail was involved in all parts of the proposal process, and were active partners in the project, delivering management support, dissemination, evaluation and exploitation planning.

 REDDSTARRepair of Diabetic Damage by Stromal Cell Administration

-Pintail joined the REDDSTAR team during the proposal phase and worked with the coordinator, Prof. Timothy O’Brien of NUI Galway, and members of Orbsen Therapeutics Limited, to ensure a smooth negotiation process.
-The project builds on work carried out during the PurStem project, where Pintail was also a partner.
-Pintail will contribute to the project R&D by developing a customized data management platform, as well as providing management support and dissemination/exploitation expertise.
-We are looking forward to working with the team when the project gets underway in late 2012.
+Pintail joined the REDDSTAR team during the proposal phase and worked with the coordinator, Prof. Timothy O’Brien of NUI Galway to ensure a smooth negotiation process.
+The project built on the PurStem project, where Pintail was also a partner.
+Pintail provided management support and dissemination/exploitation expertise throughout the project.
+Reddstar led directly to the follow-on project NEPHSTROM.

 SLANDAILEmpowering emergency response using social media

 Project Slándáil (2014 – 2017) was a collaboration of emergency operatives, academics, ethics- and security-oriented NGO and four SMEs, coordinated by Prof Khurshid Ahmad of Trinity College Dublin.
 Their common purpose was to make maximum ethical use of the information available in the social media to enhance the performance of emergency management systems.
-Pintail was involved in the project since its inception, contributing to all aspects of the proposal process, as well as supporting project management, dissemination and exploitation, right up to the successful conclusion of the project.
+Pintail was involved in the project from its inception, contributing to all aspects of the proposal process, as well as supporting project management, dissemination and exploitation, right up to the successful conclusion of the project.